-Established on May 26th of 1958, the Wadena Soil & Water Conservation District was organized by local farmers, with help from the Agriculture Extension Service.
-Early projects consisted of mapping soils on local farms and writing conservation plans.
+Established in 1958, the Wadena Soil & Water Conservation District was organized by local farmers, with help from the Agricultural Extension Service.

 Clean Water, Land and Legacy Amendment

 On November 4th, 2008, Minnesota voters approved the Clean Water, Land and Legacy Amendment to the state constitution.
 The Amendment increases the sales and use tax rate by three-eighths of one percent, starting July 1, 2009 and continuing through 2034.